 Daily trip to San Gimignano with a guided tour

 You don’t have too much time at your disposal?
 Don’t feel like using public transport?
-Or you travel without a car and don’t want to miss some of the highlights of Tuscany?
+Or do you travel without a car and don’t want to miss some of the highlights of Tuscany?
 A solution may be taking part in a guided tour departing from Florence.

 Tours usually consist of an intense full-day “on the road” around Tuscany, visiting more places in a day.
 Unfortunately, you only scratch the surface of every place, having only one or two hours at your disposal.
 But, consider the tour as a small tasting.
-In case you like a place, desiring to have more, you can always come back on your own another time.
+In case you like a place, and desire to have more, you can always come back on your own another time.

 When I travel around the world, very often I travel solo.
 And guided tours are a great opportunity to visit more places in a day even, if only for a short time.
 Then, you have nothing to worry about cause everything is well organized.
 Just have fun with the new travel buddies you meet on the bus.

 The guided tour I recommend will bring you from Florence to San Gimignano, Siena, and Pisa.
 You can also choose to add lunch in a wine cellar in the countryside of the Chianti.
-Below the link to get more info and buy your tickets.
+Below is the link to get more info and buy your tickets.